 Starting Monday, April 27, CDOT and contract partner Elam Construction will begin a resurfacing project on I-70 from mile marker 172 to 187 through Vail.
 The project has an anticipated completion date of October 2020.

 In anticipation of a new public health order from Eagle County that will become effective in the coming days, the Town of Vail is preparing for the next phase of sustainable social distancing that will incrementally return a number of municipal services following a shut-down caused by the COVID-19 pandemic.
 In an update to the Town Council Tuesday, an overview of existing and upcoming services was provided by Town Manager Scott Robson.

-The Town of Vail and Vail Resorts have taken immediate measures to implement the Standing Public Health Order Related to Events, Bars and Restaurants issued by Eagle County Department of Health & Environment and recommendations from the Colorado Department of Public Health and Environment to slow the spread of the COVID-19 virus in our community.
+The Town of Vail has taken immediate measures to implement the Standing Public Health Order Related to Events, Bars and Restaurants issued by Eagle County Department of Health & Environment and recommendations from the Colorado Department of Public Health and Environment to slow the spread of the COVID-19 virus in our community.
+Frequently Asked Questions page.
 We have adjusted our protocols to emphasize social distancing practices in our day-to-day municipal operations and have canceled public gatherings according to the standing order.
 We ask that you conduct business with the Town of Vail via phone and/or online services.
-Operational changes include a suspension of all Vail Transit routes, closure of the Vail Public Library and other public buildings.
+Look for Vail Transit to return operations Monday, May 5.
 This information will be updated as new announcements are made.